Elizabeth Gillies

-Elizabeth Egan Gillies (born July 26, 1993) is an American actress and singer.
-She gained prominence for her starring roles as Jade West in the Nickelodeon series Victorious (2010–2013), and as Fallon Carrington on The CW revival of Dynasty (2017–2022).
+Elizabeth Egan Gillies (born July 26, 1993), also known as Liz Gillies, is an American actress and singer.
+She began her career as a teenager and made her Broadway debut in the musical 13 (2008).
+She then received recognition for playing Jade West in the Nickelodeon series Victorious (2010–2013).
+She made her musical debut contributing to the show's soundtrack album and extended plays, all of which appeared on the Billboard 200.
+She also covered "Santa Baby" (2013) with Ariana Grande.

-Gillies made her Broadway debut at age 15 in the musical 13, playing the character of Lucy.
-She made her first television appearance in The Black Donnellys (2007), later starring as Jade West in the Nickelodeon series Victorious (2010–2013).
-She provided the voice of Daphne in Nickelodeon's Winx Club (2011–2014), and she had a main role in the FX comedy series Sex & Drugs & Rock & Roll (2015–2016).
-Gillies starred as billionaire heiress and energy executive Fallon Carrington in The CW's series Dynasty (2017–2022), a reboot of the 1980s series of the same name.
-She has also appeared in various feature and television films, including the horror film Animal (2014), the television film Killing Daddy (2014), the comedy film Vacation (2015), and the black comedy thriller film Arizona (2018).
+Gillies starred in the horror film Animal (2014) and the comedy film Vacation (2015).
+She starred as the lead singer of a band in the FX comedy series Sex & Drugs & Rock & Roll (2015–2016), performing on two soundtracks for the show.
+She then led The CW reboot of Dynasty (2017–2022) as Fallon Carrington.
+She also starred in the comedy thriller film Arizona (2018) and voiced the titular superhero in the animated film Catwoman: Hunted (2022).

-Gillies made her debut as a singer on Victorious with the song "Give It Up" in 2011, singing alongside Ariana Grande.
-She released other songs while on the show, including "You Don't Know Me" and "Take a Hint", singing alongside Victoria Justice, both songs being part of the Victorious soundtrack.
-During the Covid-19 pandemic she collaborated with Seth MacFarlane releasing an album entitled Songs from Home (2020) on Spotify.
+In 2021, Gillies released an extended play (EP) with Seth MacFarlane titled Songs from Home.
+She collaborated with MacFarlane on a Christmas studio album, We Wish You the Merriest (2023), released through Republic Records to moderate commercial success.
+In 2025, Gillies returned to the stage in the Westside revival of Little Shop of Horrors.

 Early life

-Elizabeth Egan Gillies was born in Haworth, New Jersey, on July 26, 1993, to Dave and Lorrie Gillies.
-She has one younger brother, born 1996.
+Elizabeth Egan Gillies was born on July 26, 1993, in Haworth, New Jersey, to Dave and Lorraine "Lorrie" (née McCarthy) Gillies.
+She has one younger brother (b.
+1996).
 Gillies has stated that she has Irish ancestry, and an Italian grandmother and great-grandmother.
+Her paternal grandfather, John Egan Gillies, fought in World War II.

-She left high school in her freshman year to pursue acting and participated in an online high school program.
+She attended Northern Valley Regional High School at Demarest for her freshman year, but left to pursue acting and participated in an online high school program.

 Career

-2005–2009: Early work
+2005–2009: Early work and Broadway debut

 Gillies' acting career began at age 12 when she started going to local open casting calls.
 She quickly began appearing in commercials for companies such as Virgin Mobile.
 Gillies' first television role was as a recurring character in three episodes of The Black Donnellys.
-She has stated that she was not allowed to watch the finished show in its entirety because her parents felt it was not appropriate for her at the time.

 In 2008, she played small roles in The Clique, Harold, and Locker 514.
 That year she was also cast as Lucy in a Goodspeed production of Jason Robert Brown's new musical 13, alongside her future Victorious co-star, Ariana Grande.
 Later that year, 13 moved to Broadway, which made it the first Broadway production to have a cast and band entirely made up of teenagers.
 Gillies remained with the production until its closure on January 4, 2009.